353solutions/learn-go-by-writing-rest-apis/step_04/README.md

 ## Byte Slices

 When we read from files (or sockets, or ...) we get a byte slice.
 It's an array of bytes and the type is `[]byte`.
-We'll talk about slices and arrays later.
+We'll talk more about slices later.

 ## defer